kckarnige/FreshNWjsForC2/README.md

 > [!NOTE]
 > - Due to how Construct 2 handles NW.js support, files need to be placed in a specific directory: `C:\Program Files\NWjsForC2`.
 This is why it is a requirement that you use an elevated terminal or else this may not function as intended, or at all.
->
-> - Downloads may be slower than desired due to the single-threaded nature of Node.js.
-I'm actively figuring out how to get multi-threaded downloads functioning, though I'm not very knowledgable and the solution might be messy, so if you know how to get this working, please feel free to create a pull-request!

 ## Usage